-Weighted blankets have exploded in popularity in the last year.
-They have actually been used for a while, but are finally getting a larger notice because of the impact they can have with people using them.
+Weighted blankets have exploded in popularity in the last couple years.
+Heavy blankets have actually been used for a while, but are finally getting a larger notice because of the impact they can have on people, specifically children and adults with anxiety.

 Before we dive into the research, let’s take a quick look at what a weighted blanket is, in case you are new to them.